varigence/docs/bimlflex/reference-documentation/settings/AzCopyPath.md

 # Path

-The file path to the local installation of the "AzCopy" Command.
+The file path to the local installation of the `AzCopy` Command.
 If installed in a non-default location, update this setting to match.

 Notes: